d00741845/Ravature/Ravature SQL - LABS.md

 (106, 'roy', 'fish',4),
 (107, 'susie', 'cat',3);
 ```
+---
 ## Instructions: WHERE Clauses
-> A WHERE is always used in conjunction with another command.
+* [x] A WHERE is always used in conjunction with another command.
->
-> Practice using a WHERE clause with comparison operators to limit the records affected by a command.
+* [x] Practice using a WHERE clause with comparison operators to limit the records affected by a command.

 ## WHERE Clauses
 ```sql